 First aired: TBD

 What do you think?
 Do you like The Deuce TV series?
-Should this TV show be cancelled or renewed for another season on HBO?
+Should this TV show be ending or renewed for a fourth season on HBO?